The three systems administered by KPPA are qualified defined benefit plans. A defined benefit plan pays benefits based on a formula.

 Years of Service

-The years of service used in a Tier One member's calculation include current service, prior service, purchased service, and sick leave service.
+The years of service used to calculate retirement benefits include current service, prior service, purchased service, and sick leave service if the member's employer participates in an approved sick leave program.

 What do I Pay and What Does My Employer Contribute?